meenakshi-kushwaha/mmaqshiny/README.md

 6. GPSMAP-64s

 It works on the ‘trilateration’ mathematical principle of GPS and usually connects to 4 satellites to give the accurate location.
 More technical details of the instrument can be [found here.]( https://www.garmin.co.in/products/outdoor/gpsmap64s-sea/)

-## Acknowledgements

-We wish to thank Prof. Julian Marshall (University of Washington, Seattle), Prof. Joshua Apte (University of California, Berkeley), Dr. Jai Asundi (CSTEP), Dr. Maëlle Salmon, Dr. María Florencia D’Andrea and R Ladies community for their help and support.